 The opening of the exhibition coincided with the culmination of Vótáil 100, a programme developed by the Houses of the Oireachtas to commemorate the 100th anniversary of the parliamentary vote for women in Ireland.

 While politics is a major feature of the ‘pop-up’, the museum also showcases how Irish society changed throughout the twentieth century and how this gradually opened up opportunities for women to participate in public life in Ireland.

 Using clothes, newspapers, election paraphernalia, letters and interactive displays, visitors gain an insight into the issues tackled in each decade of the last century.

 The exhibition has now returned to the Coach House at Dublin Castle and is open to visitors from 10am – 5pm daily until Monday 4 May 2020.

 Admission is free.

-NB As part of the State response to the threat posed by COVID-19 the grounds of Dublin Castle are currently closed to the public and consequently the ‘pop-up’ cannot be accessed until further notice.
+As part of the State response to the threat posed by COVID-19 the Coach House of Dublin Castle is currently closed to the public and consequently the ‘pop-up’ cannot be accessed until further notice.

 (All images: Courtesy of Ros Kavanagh for the Department of Culture, Heritage and the Gaeltacht)